IBM/container-service-getting-started-wt/Lab 6/README.md

 A lot goes on inside of a JVM (and any other application component, for that matter) within a second.
 Imagine what you are missing if you are using a tool that averages metrics every minute.

-# 4. Conclusion

 IBM Cloud Container Service makes it easy to set up a Kubernetes cluster to host your containerized applications.
 When running such applications in production, operational visibility and performance monitoring is required to ensure that applications are running as expected.
 Instana’s Dynamic APM delivers just such visibility and performance management for dynamic containerized applications running in the cloud.

-In the next lab, learn about other tools that can be useful for cluster data visualization; not just monitoring.